karmakoder/alexa-opentable/README.md

+In the first quarter of 2016, approximately 50% of OpenTable’s global seated diners originated on a mobile device.
+Voice definetely feels like next frontier of the human interactivity with machines.

 # alexa-opentable
-Voice definetely feels like next frontier of the human interactivity with machines.

 Here is an alexa hack to make a restaurant reservation using OpenTable.
 This nodejs app uses unofficial openTableAPI http://opentable.herokuapp.com/ to get the reservation URL of a restaurant.
 Unfortunately, AopenTable doesnt expose an api end-point to